Addax

-The addax (Addax nasomaculatus), also known as the white antelope and the screwhorn antelope, is an antelope native to the Sahara Desert.
+The addax (Addax nasomaculatus), also known as the white antelope and the screwhorn antelope, is an antelope native to the Sahara.
 The only member of the genus Addax, it was first described scientifically by Henri de Blainville in 1816.
 As suggested by its alternative name, the addax has spiral horns that are 55 to 80 cm long in females and 70 to 85 cm in males.
 In the winter, its coat is greyish-brown with white hindquarters and legs, and long, brown hair on the head, neck, and shoulders; in the summer, the coat turns almost completely white or sandy blonde.
 Males stand from 105 to 115 cm at the shoulder, with females at 95 to 110 cm.
-They are sexually dimorphic, as the females are smaller than the males.
+They are sexually dimorphic, as the females are generally smaller than the males.

-The addax lives in arid regions, semideserts and sandy and stony deserts in North Africa.
-It mainly eats grasses and leaves of shrubs, leguminous herbs and bushes.
+The addax lives in arid regions, semideserts, and sandy and stony deserts in North Africa.
+It mainly eats grasses and leaves of shrubs, leguminous herbs, and bushes.
 It can live without water for long periods of time.
 Addax form herds of five to 20 members, consisting of both males and females.
 The herd is usually led by one dominant male.
 Breeding season is at its peak during winter and early spring.

 The addax is listed as critically endangered on the IUCN Red List.
-It was once abundant, but is currently restricted to Chad, Mauritania and Niger.
-It is threatened by unregulated hunting and is locally extinct in Western Sahara, Algeria, Libya, Egypt and Sudan.
+It was once abundant, but is currently restricted to Chad, Mauritania, and Niger.
+It is threatened by unregulated hunting and is locally extinct in Western Sahara, Algeria, Libya, Egypt, and Sudan.

 Taxonomy and naming

-The scientific name of the addax Addax nasomaculatus was proposed by Henri Marie Ducrotay de Blainville in 1816 who described a specimen in William Bullock's Pantherion and the Museum of the Royal College of Surgeons.
+The scientific name of the addax Addax nasomaculatus was proposed by Henri Marie Ducrotay de Blainville in 1816; he described a specimen in William Bullock's Pantherion and the Museum of the Royal College of Surgeons.
 Its type locality is probably in the Tunisian part of the Sahara.

 The generic name Addax is thought to be obtained from an Arabic word meaning a wild animal with crooked horns.
 It is also thought to have originated from a Latin word.
 The name was first used in 1693.
-The specific name nasomaculatus comes from the Latin words nasus (or the prefix naso-) meaning nose, and maculatus meaning spotted, referring to the spots and facial markings of the species.
+The specific name nasomaculatus comes from the Latin words nasus (in its combining form naso-) meaning ‘nose,’ and maculatus meaning ‘spotted,’ referring to the spots and facial markings of the species.
 Bedouins use another name for the addax, the Arabic bakr (or bagr) al wahsh, which literally means "the cow of the wild".
-That name can be used to refer to other ungulates as well.
+That name can be used to refer to other ungulates, as well.
 The other common names of addax are "white antelope" and "screwhorn antelope".